A discrete model for Gell-Mann matrices: Extensions

-in order to incorporate $U(1)$ as well, extending the quaternion group to the binary tetrahedral group.
-This gives us altogether a group of order $2^3.3^4=648$ (the triple cover of the Hessian group) that can be interpreted as a finite analogue of the complete gauge group $U(1)\times SU(2)\times SU(3)$ of the Standard Model.
+The full group has order $2^3.3^4=648$, and is known to mathematicians as the triple cover of the Hessian group.
+It can be interpreted as a finite analogue of the complete gauge group $U(1)\times SU(2)\times SU(3)$ of the Standard Model.
 But the finite group is not a direct product of three factors in the way that the Lie group must be.
-It is an iterated semi-direct product $Q_{27}\rtimes Q_8\rtimes Z_3$.
+It is an iterated semi-direct product $G_{27}\rtimes Q_8\rtimes Z_3$.
 Thus the finite analogues of the three factors are mixed together in quite a complicated way, which may have important consequences for the `mixing' of the different forces in the Standard Model.
 We have already discussed electroweak mixing in the context of $Q_8\rtimes Z_3$, but here we have a much more complicated weak-strong mixing in $G_{27}\rtimes Q_8$, as well as electro-strong mixing in $G_{27}\rtimes Z_3$.
 Further details will be discussed below.